Build a culture around feedback

 It was never easy, but in the end, I was always reflecting day by day, week after week about my learnings.
 And making this type of posting did help with the process, and I truly recommend it!

 Dealing with talented younger people was difficult for me, but with time I learned to enjoy it a lot!
 I learned a lot about their motivation and enthusiasm, something that after working in the field for more than 10 years I was lacking.

 Challenging others is not a bad thing, providing feedback to people where you see the potential is something that I started doing and people normally get back to me appreciating the times I did that for them.

 I can especially relate this to a particular situation when someone did that for me and I am super thankful for that.
 There was a time, during an open feedback session at work when I got a comment saying - you are capable of doing anything you wish for.
 That colleague (now friend) read the situation that I was feeling less than the rest and with those simple words, he was able to make me believe in myself again.

-When looking to disagree with something, don't ever think it is a bad thing, actually, that can trigger and force others to think outside of the box.
-It is a matter of choosing the right words, being respectful, and avoiding demotivating and disparaging the one that is presenting an idea.
+When looking to disagree with something, don't ever think it is a bad thing that can trigger and force others to think outside of the box.
+It is a matter of choosing the right words, being respectful, and avoiding demotivating and disparaging the one who is presenting an idea.

 It might be that it comes along with aging and exposure at work, but the sooner you get into this the better.

 To put it differently, let's sum up some of the things I have learned.